A building block of life and prosperity

 The region’s soils now

-The Port Phillip and Western Port region has a variety of surface-level soil types that reflect differences in parent material, topography, climate, organic activity and age, as indicated in the map below.
+The Port Phillip and Westernport region has a variety of soil types that reflect the geology, geomorphology and climate of the region, as indicated in the map below.

 The health of soils